bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-confirm.md

 catalog.document.confirm(id)
 ```

-Method for conducting a warehouse accounting document.
-If the operation is successful, `true` is returned in the response body.
+Method for conducting an inventory document.
+If the operation is successful, it returns `true` in the response body.

 ## Parameters